 Medical Assistance covers the full cost of in-school counseling services for your child.
 Unfortunately, commercial insurance is not accepted at this time in our school-based program.

-Services are strictly confidential and adhere to Pennsylvania Mental Health and Drug and Alcohol licensing regulations and HIPPA regulations.
+Services are strictly confidential and adhere to Pennsylvania Mental Health and Drug and Alcohol licensing regulations and HIPAA regulations.
 Private information will be shared only upon written authorization.